-- disease modifying anti-rheumatic drugs (DMARDs) including hydroxychloroquine and methotrexate
+- disease modifying anti-rheumatic drugs (DMARDs) including azathioprine, cyclosporin, leflunomide, hydroxychloroquine and methotrexate

 - non-steroidal anti-inflammatory drugs (NSAIDS) like diclofenac and ibuprofen

 - antidepressants

 - oral contraceptives

 - tetracycline-based antibiotics.

 Your doctor or pharmacist can tell you more about medicines that are likely to make you sun sensitive.